JuliaLang/julia/doc/stdlib/math.rst

 	 julia> round(x, 1)
 	 1.2

+.. function:: round(x, RoundingMode)

+   Returns the nearest integral value of the same type as ``x`` to ``x``, breaking ties using the specified :obj:`RoundingMode`.

+.. function:: round(z, RoundingMode1, RoundingMode2)

+   Returns the nearest integral value of the same type as the complex-valued ``z`` to ``z``, breaking ties using the specified :obj:`RoundingMode`\ s.
+   The first :obj:`RoundingMode` is used for rounding the real components while the second is used for rounding the imaginary components.

 .. function:: ceil([T,] x, [digits, [base]])

    ``ceil(x)`` returns the nearest integral value of the same type as ``x``